 Summary of Motor vehicle Collisions in Waterloo Region (2014 – 2015)

 |Hit & Run Collisions||1812||1917||-6%|

-For the survey, we assumed that the auto insurance premiums are for a 35-year-old man as sample driver.
+For the survey, we assumed that the auto insurance premiums are for a 35-year-old man as a sample driver.
 He owns his car Honda Civic model 2012.
 The credit rating is good and he has basic liability coverage.
-The annual mileage ranges from 5,000 to 8,000 with no traffic tickets since last 5 years.
+The annual mileage ranges from 5,000 to 8,000 with no traffic tickets in the last 5 years.